 - Adrenal hyperfunction resulting from pituitary acth excess

 - Ectopic adrenocorticotropic hormone syndrome

-The symptoms of Cushing's syndrome may include upper body obesity, severe fatigue and muscle weakness, high blood pressure, backache, elevated blood sugar, easy bruising, and bluish-red stretch marks on the skin of the abdomen, thighs, buttocks, arms and breasts.
-Women with Cushing's syndrome may experience an increase in growth of facial and body hair, and menstrual periods may become irregular or cease.
+Women with Cushing's syndrome may also experience increased growth of facial and body hair, and menstrual periods may become irregular or cease.
 Men may have decreased fertility, diminished sexual desire, and/or erectile dysfunction.
-Neurological symptoms may include difficulties with memory and neuromuscular disorders.

 - Cushing's Syndrome.
 National Endocrine and Metabolic.
 April 2012; http://www.endocrine.niddk.nih.gov/pubs/cushings/cushings.aspx.
 Accessed 2/26/2013.